 The MERCATOR formulation is based on so-called 'primitive' equations for the temporal evolution of ocean speed, temperature and salinity in its three horizontal and vertical dimensions.
-The version used here is the PSY2 prototype (Bahurel et al [8]).
+The version used here is the PSY2 prototype (Bahurel et al, 2001).
 It marks the start of high resolution MERCATOR forecasting for European seas assimilating altimeter and in situ data, and then on the basis of this data, generates analyses and forecasts of the three-dimensional state of the ocean in these regions.
-The model resolution is 1/15 degree with 43 levels unevenly spaced in the vertical and it is based upon the OPA code (Madec et al. [9]).
+The model resolution is 1/15 degree with 43 levels unevenly spaced in the vertical and it is based upon the OPA code (Madec et al, 1998).
+Model is forced with atmospheric forecast field variables from ECMWF operational products.